h182037/Group-1-Inforum/README.md

 ## Getting and building the project

-Log into [`git.app.uib.no`](https://git.app.uib.no/Hakon.Gylterud/inf226-2019-inforum) and make your own fork of the project there.
-You can then clone your repo to your own persion machine.
+Log into [`git.app.uib.no`](https://git.app.uib.no/Hakon.Gylterud/inf226-2019-inforum) and make your own fork of the project there. *Make sure your fork is private!* You can then clone your repo to your own persion machine.

 To build the project you can use Maven on the command line, or configure